withastro/astro/packages/astro-rss/README.md

 The `@astrojs/rss` package exposes an `rssSchema` for use with [content collections](https://docs.astro.build/en/guides/content-collections/).
 This ensures your frontmatter contains all properties expected by [an `RSSFeedItem`](#items).

-Apply this to an existing collection schema like so:
+Apply this to your collection schema like so:

 ```ts "schema: rssSchema,"
 import { defineCollection } from 'astro:content';